Join us for an incredible adventure to the annapurna marathon in nepal in October 2019

 We’ve deliberately left today free of any planned sightseeing activities.
 Many will want to return to the Old City or Thamel to visit the shops and bookstores, and pick up some local treasures.
 Pick up a map and simply wander through the ancient streets and alleyways of this medieval city.
 B

-If you are participating in the Marathon, you will need to be extremely fit to take on an arduous 42km run/hike.
+If you are participating in the Marathon, you will need to be extremely fit to take on an arduous 42km run/hike in rugged terrain.
 If you are coming along to accompany someone participating, you will need to have moderate fitness levels and be able to carry a day pack for 3-5 hours.
+Please download our free training plan for information on how to prepare your body for the Annapurna Marathon.

 Items not included are